 Today’s communications are rapidly moving to the cloud where users can develop applications quickly and efficiently.
 Cloud-based applications and data are accessible from any internet-connected device, allowing team members to work remotely and on-the-go.
 Cloud service providers (CSPs) manage the underlying infrastructure, which saves organizations the cost of servers and other equipment and also provides automated network backups for additional reliability.
 Cloud infrastructures scale on demand and can dynamically adjust computing resources, capacity, and infrastructure as load requirements change.
 On top of that, CSPs regularly update offerings, giving users continued access to the latest innovative technology.

 Containers, microservices, and cloud computing are working together to bring application development and delivery to new levels not possible with traditional methodologies and environments.
 These next-generation approaches add agility, efficiency, reliability, and security to the software development lifecycle—all of which leads to faster delivery of applications and enhancements to end users and the market.

-For a deeper dive into microservices, watch "What are Microservices?"
-(6:38):
+For a deeper dive into microservices, check out "Microservices: A Complete Guide" and watch the following "What are Microservices?" video (6:38):